SkinsRestorer/SkinSystem/README.md

 ![alt text](https://i.imgur.com/pjuawRU.jpg "banner")
 # [The SkinSystem](https://github.com/riflowth/SkinSystem) [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
-The **SkinSystem** develope for minecraft's server can change their player skin with custom skin.
+The **SkinSystem** developed for Minecraft's server can change their player skin into custom skin.

 ## Introduction
 This plugin should make it for cracked players and some minecraft server's owner more at ease to find there *OWN CUSTOM SKIN* without having to search for it they can upload it to the website and have it applied instantly